 This is why in 2017 we established the Integration Hub, with a focus on promoting political participation and combating racism.
 The Integration Hub is funded under the EU Asylum Migration and Integration Fund (AMIF) via the Department of Justice and Equality.

-The latest figures show political representation in Ireland does not reflect our increasing diversity: while 11.6% of people in Ireland are non-Irish nationals, only three in 949 local councillors across Ireland are from a migrant background and only one TD a naturalised Irish citizen.
+The latest figures show political representation in Ireland does not reflect our increasing diversity: while one in eight of us is from a migrant background, just nine out of 949 local councillors across Ireland are from a migrant background.
 Improving political participation is an essential part of successful integration, giving migrants the opportunity to get involved and influence and enrich the societies of which they are a part.

 While working to ensure an appropriate response to, and support for, migrant communities in the future, we recognise that every day children, men and women are discriminated against based on their race, background or ethnicity.
 We have seen examples in other countries where communities have become ghettoised, leading to a lack of empathy and understanding of each other’s lifestyles and beliefs.
 Ireland is becoming an increasingly diverse country and we have a real opportunity to embed positive practices for the benefit of the whole of society.